CoalMineSoftware/jStately/README.md

 these cases, a `SubmachineState` can be used.
 A submachine state is initialized with a graph that has the same input type as its parent graph.
-When a state machine enters a submachine state, it creates a new state machine internally and `evaluateInput()` calls are delegated to the child state machine until it reaches a special `State` subclass – `FinalState`.
+When a state machine enters a submachine state, it creates a new state machine internally and future `evaluateInput()` calls are delegated to the child state machine until it reaches a special `State` subclass – `FinalState`.
 When that happens, the value returned by the final state's `getResult()` method is evaluated on the parent state machine, allowing it to transition out of the submachine state.

 There is no set limit on how deeply nested state graphs can be using `SubmachineState`.